Our Favorite Cookie – Paleo Chocolate Chip Cookies

 What a “gluten-free” holiday looks like in our house + paleo date-pecan cinnamon rolls

-Recipe type: Dessert/Pastry
+Recipe Type: Dessert/Pastry

 Serves: 12